'I'm Still in Win Mode': Why LeBron Is Unstoppable—but the Cavs Are in Trouble

 James is loathe to place that burden on Thomas ("We can't rely on just one person.").
 Yet he knows, better than anyone, how badly he needs him.

-"It's been a while since I've had that clear-cut guy who can get guys involved, but also score at the same time," James told B/R Mag.
+"It's been a while since I've had that clear-cut guy who can get guys involved but also score at the same time," James told B/R Mag.
 "But it's fine.
 It's something that our team will make an adjustment to."

-It's been a while since I've had that clear-cut guy who can get guys involved, but also score at the same time.
+It's been a while since I've had that clear-cut guy who can get guys involved but also score at the same time.
 But it's fine.

 — LeBron James